Digging Deeper

 Configure data

-You can to configure OpenApi information, servers and security in the configuration:
+You can configure OpenAPI information, servers and security in config/rest.php:

 'documentation' => [